-This past weekend, we experienced one of the most intimate events at The Marcy Hotel by Wolf + Lamb where we heard the amazing Nicolas Jaar and the Shooters Club.
-The moment we heard them no one could stop dancing or talking about this incredible talent and I suspect this is one who is going to make a big impact on today's electronic music scene.
-Nico started to make organic electronic music in 2004 at the impressive young age of 14.
-At only 17, he debuted with “The Student EP” on Wolf and Lamb Music with remixes by Seth Troxler and Kasper.
+This past weekend, I experienced one of the most intimate events at The Marcy Hotel by Wolf + Lamb where we heard Nicolas Jaar and the Shooters Club Live.
+I got chills, right away.
+From the moment he played no one could stop dancing or talking about this incredible talent and I suspect this is someone who is going to make a big impact on Electronic Music.
+Nico who was born in 1990, started to make organic electronic music in 2004 at the impressive young age of 14.
+At 17, he debuted with “The Student EP” on Wolf and Lamb Music with remixes by Seth Troxler and Kasper.

-Now at 18, studying music cognition and philosophy at Brown, Nico has a few releases coming up, including some remixes by Ryan Crosson.
+Now 18, studying music cognition and philosophy at Brown University, Nico has releases coming up, including some remixes by Ryan Crosson.

 How did you get into music Nico?

 I was at a fashion photographer's studio in Santiago, Chile during Christmas of 04.
 I was 14 and We started talking about music., so he gave me the Tiga dj kicks.
 I was young and I Loved it.
 Told my dad that I liked electronic music.
 He went to a record store and asked the guy at the counter; "give me the best forward thinking electronic music album out there"

 So, Christmas came and I got "Thé au harem d'Archimède" by Ricardo Villalobos as a gift.
 Playing it more out of frustration than love, I quickly got interested in texture and groove.

 During fall of 2008, while I was a senior in high school, I made a track called "the student" and it got signed to Wolf + Lamb.
 Gadi said; do the same thing but put a kick underneath.
 That's how it all began.